h2020-endeavour/iSDX/pctrl/README.md

 3)	curl -vX DELETE http://ip_participant_controller:api_port/bh/
 ```
-By using the DELETE method the API response the next available content.
+By using the DELETE method, the api responses with the status and content available next.

 &nbsp;